 If you don't have the Pharmacy Directory, you can get a copy from Customer Service.
-You can also find this information on our website at medicare.chpw.org.
+You can also find this information on our website at www.medicare.chpw.org.
+You may also call Customer Service for updated provider information or to ask us to mail you a Pharmacy Directory.